thisdigitallife/emerald/about.md

 ---
 layout: page
-title: About The Blog
+title: About Us
-published: true
+published: false
 ---
 ## About Us
 **On Two Feet** is our way of sharing our travel stories with you.
 We travel frugally, ride with locals, live like locals when we travel.
 We shun all commercialisation in travel industry.